ChaosDynamix/Arcadia/_includes/system/preparation/keymap.md

 ## Load the correct Keymap

 The default console keymap is US.
+Skip this step if your keyboard layout match the default one.

 ![Representation of the US default keyboard layout for Arch Linux](https://upload.wikimedia.org/wikipedia/commons/5/51/KB_United_States-NoAltGr.svg)